 Baseline and LED lamp costs are based on field data collected by CLEAResult and provided by ComEd.
 See ComEd Pricing Projections 06302016.xlsx for analysis.

+Based on the IL Statewide LED Lighting Logger study conducted as part of the PY8/PY9 evaluations of the Ameren Illinois and ComEd Residential Lighting programs.

-Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluations.
+Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
+The IL Statewide LED Lighting Logger study conducted as part of the PY8/PY9 evaluations of the Ameren Illinois and ComEd Residential Lighting programs was unable to provide hours of use for screw-based omnidirectional LEDs in exterior applications.

+Based on a weighted average of hours of use in interior and exterior applications, assuming 5% exterior lighting.
+The distribution of LEDs is based on the on-site lighting inventory conducted as part of the IL Statewide LED Lighting Logger study.

-See “LED TRM Examples_012017.xls” for calculation.
+See “LED TRM Examples_2018.xlsx” for calculation.

 The manufacturers of the new minimally compliant EISA Halogens are using regular incandescent lamps with halogen fill gas rather than halogen infrared to meet the standard and so the component rated life is equal to the standard incandescent.